-The Fund's assets may be invested entirely in bank deposits.
+Up to 49% of the value of Fund may be invested in bank deposits.

 The Company may only hold bank deposits with a maximum term of 12 months on behalf of the Fund.

 These deposits are to be held in blocked accounts with credit institutions that have their registered office in an EU Member State or another State party to the EEA Agreement.
 They can also be held with credit institutions that have their registered office in a third country where the prudential rules are considered by BaFin to be equivalent to EU law.